 The final savory item wasn’t much to look at but the taste was on point.
 It’s the Creamed Spinach.
 This dish was composed of ice root spinach, tofu, lemon and plant based cream.

 Last but certainly not least, DESSERT!
 And no, it’s not sorbet, although they do always have a seasonal sorbet here.
 This one was Pear Sorbet.

 No, what I’m talking about is a decadent pile of Lavender Doughnuts that will blow your mind.
 These deep fried sugar coated pillows of happiness come over a blueberry gin jam with pistachio crumble.
 I always ask to sub vanilla rice dream or toffuti ice cream for the blueberry “faux-yo” frozen yogurt it comes with.

 The lavender doughnuts have been off the menu for a few months because the restaurant’s fryer wasn’t functional.
 I’m happy to report that on our most recent visit the fryer had just been delivered to the resort.

 Another option is the Cashew Cheesecake which is a dome of vegan cheesecake made from cashews covered in a dark chocolate ganache with a sprinkling of toasted cashews and fresh berries.

 Have I convinced you to give Disney’s California Grill a try yet?
 The restaurant is open nightly for dinner (except New Year’s Eve where there’s a ticketed event) and brunch on Sundays.
 Reservations are almost always a must unless you get there right at opening and can snag a table in the lounge or get really lucky and visit on a slow evening.

-The vegan food, service, atmosphere and views at California Grill are unparalleled and this restaurant sits up at the top of the list for vegan fine dining in Walt Disney World.
+The vegan food, service, atmosphere and views at California Grill are unparalleled and this restaurant sits up near the top of the list for vegan fine dining in Walt Disney World.